ℹ️Glossary

 For more information, refer to the Bilan Carbone® methodological guide.

-Cprofessional conscience
+Cprofessional competence

 Assessment review